Blog

 • Information sharing between the OAIC and the Australian Communications and Media Authority.

-The new law affects any organization that does business in Australia, even if they don’t collect the personal information of Australians.
-Furthermore, the government has signaled that more legislation will be coming, possibly before the end of the year.
-That additional legislation could include banning the payment of ransomware demands
+The law affects any organization that does business in Australia, even if they don’t collect the personal information of Australians.

 Why has this legislation been introduced?

-This new legislation comes in the wake of two major and significantly damaging ransomware attacks and data breaches in Australia.
+This new legislation comes in the wake of several major and significantly damaging ransomware attacks and data breaches in Australia.

-The first was the Optus attack in late September.
+The first was the Optus attack in September of 2022.
 Optus, a large telecoms provider, was breached and the personal data of more than 11 million Australians was stolen, held for ransom, and sections of it sold on the dark web.

 According to Optus’ official statement, the data included “names, dates of birth, phone numbers, email addresses, and, for a subset of customers, addresses, ID document numbers such as driver’s licence or passport numbers.”